 Here are more details on what we considered when finding the best cheap car seats of 2018!

 Safety.
 We want to be clear that all of the car seats on this list, and all of the car seats sold legally in the U.S. conform to the very same government (NHTSA) safety standards.
 Some do have some extra safety features, however.
 For instance, the anti-rebound bars that are common in Europe are slowly making their way into the U.S. market, but typically not in a car seat coming in under $100.
 The most important thing you need to do to make sure your baby is safe, however, is to ensure the car seat is new (not used), has never been involved in a car accident, and is installed correctly for your vehicle.
 This includes both securing it to the seat using the manufacturer's recommended configuration and methods (seat belt and/or LATCH system), and also putting it at the appropriate incline/tilt.
 If you ever have any doubts, go to your local police or fire department and they will take the time to make sure you've done everything perfectly (they are trained in it).
 So in our opinion, you can be confident that once all of this is done correctly, the car seats on this list are basically equally safe for your little one.
+To learn more about car seat safety and how different safety features are used and what to look for, check out our buying guide for car seats here.

 Ease of Use.
 This is something that's very important for an infant car seat, but you will need to compromise a bit for the sub-$100 price range.
 Some of the features to look for are: a handlebar that can be adjusted with one hand, a handlebar grip that is at a 45-degree or 90-degree angle to your body to make carrying easier, and shoulder straps that can be adjusted to a growing baby without any rethreading from the rear of the seat.
 Outside of that, other things are important to keep the seat from being super annoying: you want a chest buckle that doesn't pinch you or take too long to unbuckle, shoulder straps that aren't flimsy and twist around, and a base attachment/detachment mechanism that isn't a super pain in the rear!
 All of the car seats listed below do a decent job with these tasks, even with their low price point.